sainnhe/gruvbox-material/README.md

 3. If you are running vim in tmux, you need to override default true colors of tmux, as tmux cannot display true color properly: [#1246 How to use true colors in vim under tmux?](https://github.com/tmux/tmux/issues/1246)

-4. There are many highlight group links in syntax files while a color scheme may change them, enabling one color scheme based on another color scheme enabled is very likely to cause color broken.
-If there is any color broken, you can enable the color scheme in your vimrc instead of after vim startup.
+4. There are many highlight group links in syntax files while a color scheme may change them, enabling one color scheme based on another color scheme enabled is very likely to cause colors to break.
+If any color is broken, you can enable the color scheme in your vimrc instead of after vim startup.

 **Q: What's your status line configuration?**